ucsdscheduleplanner/UCSD-Schedule-Planner/README.md

 To install, use the following command:

 ```
-git clone https://github.com/ctrando/UCSD-Planner-Helper && cd UCSD-Planner-Helper
+git clone https://github.com/ctrando/UCSD-Planner-Helper && cd UCSD-Planner-Helper && docker-compose build
 ```

-After the download/build process finishes, run **either** of the two commands depending on the context:
+After the download/build process finishes, run **one** of the following two commands depending on the context:

-1. `./scripts/run.sh --download` if you are a first-time user OR want to refresh cached data from WebReg.
+1. `SDSCHEDULE_SCRAPE=1 docker-compose up` if you are a first-time user OR want to refresh cached data from WebReg.
-2. `./scripts/run.sh` otherwise
+2. `docker-compose up` for any other use case.

 The frontend server will be live at http://localhost:3000 and the backend server will be live at http://localhost:5000.
 Make sure the ports 3000 and 5000 are not used on your machine.